sbhavani/ehr-wallet/docs/OSS_ROADMAP.md

 ## Overview

-This document outlines the strategic roadmap for transforming Health Wallet into a fully compliant Linux Foundation-style open source project.
+This document outlines the strategic roadmap for transforming EHR Wallet into a fully compliant Linux Foundation-style open source project.
 The roadmap is organized into phases with specific deliverables and timelines to guide our open source journey.

 ## Phase 1: Foundation Building (Q3 2025)